ricardorrg/dummy/README.md

-# dummy
+# GitHub dummy
-This is a dummy of repo
+This is a dummy and later i will add some codes